Stable lattice Boltzmann schemes with a dual entropy approach for monodimensional nonlinear waves

-\monitem Second, we recall that in this contribution, we have applied the above procedure to the Burgers equation, a fundamental nonlinear scalar equation.
-Then nonlinear stability does not reduce to a simple criterion on the ``s'' parameters of the lattice Boltzmann scheme.
-It remains open for as to understand why the discrete results with the lattice Boltzmann scheme are so well interpreted in terms of Bouchut's theory.
+\monitem Second, we recall that in this contribution, we have studied the role of Bouchut stability and convex decomposition of the dual entropy to develop stable lattice Boltzmann schemes in case of simulation of shock and rarefaction waves.
+We have applied the above procedure to the Burgers equation, a fundamental nonlinear scalar equation.
+Then nonlinear stability does not reduce to a simple criterion on the relaxation time parameters of the lattice Boltzmann scheme.
+A lattice Boltzmann scheme is in general not a finite volume scheme and the correct capture of shock waves presented in this contribution is mathematically absolutely non trivial.
+It remains open for us to understand why the discrete results with the lattice Boltzmann scheme are so well interpreted in terms of Bouchut's theory.
 Moreover, it is a natural question to know why the entropy condition is naturally enforced in the context of nonlinearly stable lattice Boltzmann schemes.

-\monitem Third we observe that the situation for systems is very tricky !
-Progress could result from t he use of a {\bf vectorial} particle distribution as initially proposed by Khobalatte and Perthame in \cite{KP94} and developed by Bouchut \cite {Bo99} for the kinetic finite volume approach.
-Observe that this idea has been also recognized as very useful in the lattice Boltzmann community for the approximation of thermal fluids, as suggested by He, Chen and Doolen \cite{HCD98}, Dellar \cite{De02} and used by Peng, Shu and Chew \cite{PSC04} among others.
+\monitem Third we have observed that the situation for general nonlinear systems is not satisfactory.
+Even if all the methodology can be used for a simple nonlinear system as nonlinear acoustics, it is mathematically impossible to extend this algebraic construction to the familiar nonlinear system of Saint-Venant equations one space dimension.
+One idea is to keep the approach as a possible approximation of systems of conservation laws.
+Progress could also result from the use of a {\bf vectorial} particle distribution as initially proposed by Khobalatte and Perthame in \cite{KP94} and developed by Bouchut \cite {Bo99} for the kinetic finite volume approach.
+Observe that this idea has been also recognized as very useful in the lattice Boltzmann community for the approximation of thermal fluids and magnetohydrodynamics as suggested respectively by He, Chen and Doolen \cite{HCD98} and Dellar \cite{De02} and used by Peng, Shu and Chew \cite{PSC04} among others.

 {\bf Acknowledgments}